Guiwith/GITlearningproject/example.md

 git commit -m "your title"
-git remote add origin YOURGITRES git branch -M main git push -u origin main
+git remote add origin YOURGITRES git branch -M main git push -u origin main (you can use -u to track your branch)
 # Then u can update like THIS
 git add .
 git commit -m "TITLE"